criswell/github-reflog/FAQ.md

 Simply put `git-github-reflog` somewhere in your `$PATH`.
 I'd recommend `$HOME/bin`, if you have it.
 See [here](http://askubuntu.com/a/9849).

+## Why isn't the script simply called `github-reflog`?

+I mainly wanted to use this script as a git extension.
+In order for that to work, the script has to be named `git-github-reflog`.

 ## Why don't you support all Github events?

 There are quite a few